SMS Marketing - The Forgotten Marketing Tool

 You must provide a way to opt-out or opt-in feature

-Just as a side note, you may want to make that clear in your text to them, and then provide an alternative point of contact for them.
+Just as a side note, you may want to make that clear in your text to them and then provide an alternative point of contact.
 Including a message such as ‘STOP’ at the end of your text may be the simplest way to provide this option to them.
-It is also a requirement of the Spam Act of 2003 that you provide a way to opt-out.
+It is also a requirement of the Spam Act of 2003 that you provide a way to opt out.

 Reach a wide demographic and higher open rates

-SMS messages also have a higher open-rate compared to emails, which has a very large issue with spam and being untrustworthy.
+SMS messages also have a higher open rate than emails, which has a huge spam issue and is untrustworthy.

-It’s much harder for SMS messages to be considered spam, and as such, have a higher open or click rate.
+It’s much harder for SMS messages to be considered spam and have a higher open or click rate.

 How exactly do they work?